EunsunJou/Economy_RIPGLA/README.md

 # Economy_RIPGLA

-This repository contains code and results files from Eunsun Jou's second MIT linguistics generals paper.
+This repository contains code and results files from my work on economy-based amendment of Robust Interpretive Parsing.
 Specifically, it contains:

 1. A python implementation of the RIP/GLA, available as the module gla.py